Rivière-Saint-Jean, Gaspésie–Îles-de-la-Madeleine, Quebec

 The territory is named after the Saint-Jean River that is considered one of the best salmon rivers in Quebec.
 This 90 km long river has its source in the Chic-Choc Mountains, about 5 km south of Murdochville, and runs in a south-east direction for the first 35 km, then east to the Bay of Gaspé.
 Portions of the river are protected in the Rivière-Saint-Jean Wildlife Reserve.

+The only locality in the territory is Grand-Étang, located along Route 132 at the namesake Grand Étang (French for "Great Pond").